DFHack/dfhack/README.rst

 .. admonition:: ISSUE

-    Like with collapse above, part of the code involved in machine connection cannot be modified.
+    Like with collapse above, part of the code involved in machine connection cannot be hooked.
 As a result, the workshop can only immediately connect to machine components built AFTER it.
     This also means that engines cannot be chained without intermediate short axles that can be built later than both of the engines.